cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq-2019.md

 # Alignment of control .fastq file

-In the `ChIP-seq` folder you will find another .fastq file called `Input.fastq`.
-Follow the steps described above for this dataset in order to align the control reads to the mouse genome as well.
+In the `ChIP-seq` folder you will find another .fastq file called `Input.fastq.gz`.
+Repeat the steps described above for this dataset in order to align the control reads to the mouse genome as well.

 **This step is essential to be able to perform the rest of the analyses.**